YottaDB/YDBDoc/ProgGuide/utility.rst

 * System Management utilities
 * Unicode Utility Routines

 The YottaDB distribution includes the source files for these utilities.
-The default installation compiles them to produce object modules in the $ydb_dist distribution library.
+The default installation compiles them to produce object modules in the $gtm_dist distribution library.

 You may wish to examine the utilities and include some of them in your programs if the programs access the function frequently or you may want to modify the utilities to better fit your particular needs.
-If you modify a utility, store your copy in a directory that precedes ydb_dist in the search list $ZROUTINES to prevent a new release of YottaDB from overwriting your copy.
+If you modify a utility, store your copy in a directory that precedes gtm_dist in the search list $ZROUTINES to prevent a new release of YottaDB from overwriting your copy.

 -------------------------------
 Using the Utilities